 How to improve your English listening skills

-Improving listening skills is the interesting part of english learning process as much as speaking fluently.
-This is what keeps you on your toes to continue with practicing and not to give up on acquiring any new language.
+Improving listening skills is critical if you wish to speak fluently.
+This is what keeps you on your toes to continue practicing and not give up on acquiring any new language.
 The excitement of understanding what people are now saying in another language is the first reward you get during your learning journey.

 Listen carefully and take notes

-Read the script
+Read the subtitles

 Make it a loop